-39. (1) As soon as may be convenient after the opening of a sitting of the High Court, the names of the jurors impanelled to serve thereat shall be called and every juror who, having been duly summoned, does not answer to his name, after it has been thrice called, may be fined by the presiding Judge any sum not exceeding \$500.

-(2) Whenever at any sitting of the said court a jury is being impanelled and sworn for the trial of any proceeding, who fails to answer to his name when called, or refuses to enter the jury box, or leaves the jury box without the permission of the Judge, or refuses to be sworn for the trial of the proceeding, may be fined by the presiding Judge any sum not exceeding \$2,000.
+- 39. (1) As soon as may be convenient after the opening of a sitting of the High Court, the names of the jurors impanelled to serve thereat shall be called and every juror who, having been duly summoned, does not answer to his name, after it has been thrice called, may be fined by the presiding Judge any sum not exceeding \$500. - (2) Whenever at any sitting of the said court a jury is being impanelled and sworn for the trial of any proceeding- - (a) every juror duly summoned to attend the Court, who has not been excused, and who is not at the time serving on a jury for the trial of another proceeding; and - (b) every juror present in court and required by the Judge to serve on a jury under the provisions of section 29(1), who fails to answer to his name when called, or refuses to enter the jury box, or leaves the jury box without the permission of the Judge, or refuses to be sworn for the trial of the proceeding, may be fined by the presiding Judge any sum not exceeding \$2,000.